- Adventurous yet comfortable Explorer Class Raft

 - Two snorkel locations on the 4.5 hour Dolphin tour

 Nine miles across the Au'au channel from West Maui lies the privately-owned island of Lanai.
 It was once the largest pineapple plantation in the world; now very little pineapple is grown there.
 The island's economy is centered around the two resort hotels - the Manele Bay Hotel and the Lodge at Ko'ele.
 Most visitors to the island come over for the day from the island of Maui.
-The island is very dry and doesn't have the lush beauty found in Maui's rainforests, but Lanai has the longest stretch of coral reef in Hawaii and the beaches on this island are down right deserted.
-The area around the Manele Bay hotel is particularly beautiful, with uncrowded beaches, fascinating tidepools, great snorkeling, red seacliffs, and lots of sun.
+The island is very dry and doesn't have the lush beauty found in Maui's rainforests, but Lanai has the longest stretch of coral reef in Hawaii.
 But the biggest attraction of Lanai is the large pod of Spinner Dolphins frequently encountered on Lanai's southern coast ... watching these marine mammals in their natural environment will surely be one of your most memorable vacation highlights!

 The Lanai Explorer is our most popular excursion to enjoy the snorkeling and scenery of Lanai.
 This large "explorer class" raft offers the fast adventure of ocean rafting but offers some of the creature comforts of larger boats (like shade, comfortable seating, and on-board marine heads).

-Lanai Explorer Dolphin (no landing) - 4.5 Hours
+Lanai Explorer Dolphin and Snorkel Adventure - 4.5 Hours

 GPS Address: 675 Wharf Street, Lahaina, Hawaii 96761 Click to view map